Guidelines on Urological Infections. European Association of Urology. Accessed November 2, 2021. https://uroweb.org/guideline/urological-infections

-Clinical Features And Diagnosis Top
+Definition, Clinical Features, Diagnosis Top

 Uncomplicated acute pyelonephritis results from an ascending infection that originates in the lower urinary tract.
 Infection and inflammation involve the pyelocalyceal system and the adjacent renal parenchyma.
-The clinical features may vary, ranging from symptoms of cystitis (subclinical acute pyelonephritis) to urosepsis.
+The clinical features may vary, ranging from symptoms of cystitis (subclinical acute pyelonephritis is frequently present) to urosepsis.
 In typical cases, signs and symptoms occurring within the first 24 hours include flank pain of varying intensity, malaise, fever, and rigors; dysuria, nausea, and vomiting may also be present.
 Physical examination reveals flank pain on percussion (Murphy kidney punch; usually unilateral) and in some patients also lower abdominal tenderness caused by the ongoing cystitis that preceded pyelonephritis.